 We are let in on this conversation between the disciples and Jesus and we can guess at how puzzled they would have been.
 They had seen Jesus perform miracles and they had themselves performed many but this was going to be something else.
 Jesus gave simple instructions for them to inventory the food they had and to then have the people sit down.
 We grow in our faith when we see God do things that we have never seen Him do before.
 We exercise our faith when we trust in what we have seen Him do and act accordingly.

-Taking the five loaves and the two fish and looking up to heaven, he gave thanks and broke the loaves.
-Then he gave them to his disciples to set before the people.
-He also divided the two fish among them all.
-They all ate and were satisfied,
+Then he took the five loaves and the two fish, and, looking up toward heaven, made a b'rakhah.
+Next he broke up the loaves and began giving them to the talmidim to distribute.
+He also divided up the two fish among them all.
+They all ate as much as they wanted,

 Jesus demonstrated faith to His disciples by simply thanking the Father for His provision and passing out the food.
 He did not give a long prayer and hope that it would be answered.
 Imagine the looks on the faces of the disciples as they kept passing out the food until everyone had enough.
 Faith works in the same manner today and this demonstration is for us as well as the disciples.
 He has promised to provide for His people and we can simply trust that He will do so.
 This is going to get more difficult in these last days but His promises never fail.